hermesdj/youtube-auto-processor/README.md

 After these 8 steps are done, you are ready to configure the project.
 The configuration files are located in the config folder.

 You will need a Google API credential files in order to connect to the Google API using your own google Account.
-Navigate to :
+Navigate to:

 https://console.developers.google.com

-You will need to activate :
+You will need to activate:
 - Youtube Data API
 - Google Sheets API